We asked Google; What is luxury? – Part 3. “Experience” the best holiday ever (feat. whispering flight attendants).

 Collins English Dictionary

 There are countless ways to read the definition above, as what moves us depends on taste, education, culture, gender, class, income, age and so on.

 Let’s just say that, whoever you are and whatever you like, if something emotionally or aesthetically moves you, you want more of it.
 Moreover, due to a mechanism that is intrinsic to capitalism, brands have to push it to the limit, before the competition eats them alive.

 This dynamic can lead to the point of no return, the exaggeration, and the over the top.

-As usual, when it comes to luxury, Oligarchs and Patricians have very different approaches: while the formers think of a sumptuous experience as a “Tony Montana kinda thing” – i.e. smoking expensive Havanos, while watching a gold-plated TV immersed in a marble Jacuzzi the size of Regent’s Park, sipping on vintage champagne, next to a half-drunk, half-naked and young Michelle Pfeiffer – Patricians see it in another way: make every experience the most memorable one ever.
+As usual, when it comes to luxury, Oligarchs and Patricians (see other posts on the matter) have very different approaches: while the formers think of a sumptuous experience as a “Tony Montana kinda thing” – i.e. smoking expensive Havanos, while watching a gold-plated TV immersed in a marble Jacuzzi the size of Regent’s Park, sipping on vintage champagne, next to a half-drunk, half-naked and young Michelle Pfeiffer – Patricians see it in another way: make every experience the most memorable one ever.